 The Scientific Teaser

-As of early 2020, there is very little scientific evidence that shows vinegar to be effective against serious viral threats.
+As of early 2020, very little scientific evidence shows vinegar to be effective against serious viral threats.

 However, researchers from the Albert Einstien College of Medicine found that vinegar efficiently killed M. tuberculosis.
 However, it only achieved this feat after 30 minutes of exposure to a 6% acetic acid solution.
 Source

 Whilst this is still impressive, I have to question how long I would want to leave the vinegar on my countertops.
 However, if this is the scientific set time for killing germs, bear this in mind when reading the rest of this article.

 So just how effective is vinegar when you want to kill your household germs?
 Do you have doubts about its efficiency?

 Should you be changing back to the toxic commercial cleaners on the market?
 Or are there some hidden natural cleaners that can do the job better?